HU students talking to HU professors in the Occupational Therapy department.

 If you are missing any of the above requirements, please contact us to discuss ways to meet the requirements.

-4. Minimum of 50 hours of observational, volunteer, and/or work experience in occupational therapy completed before the start of classes.
+A minimum of 50 hours of observational, volunteer, and/or work experience in occupational therapy must be completed before the start of classes.
 Candidates do not have to complete all 50 hours prior to application.
 We recommended having more than one observation site and experience with ages across the lifespan.
 Alternative options are available for those unable to gain access to onsite observation hours.
 Please contact graduate@huntington.edu to review alternatives.

 5. Completed OTCAS application.